Want to learn how to quick pickle green beans? This simple refrigerator pickling recipe uses four simple steps for easy

 - Other recommended tools: small saucepan, cutting board, knife set

-- Prep Ahead + Storage: Refrigerator pickled green beans should be made at least 4 hours before serving, but for best results make at least 24 hours ahead.
+- Prep ahead and storage: Refrigerator pickled green beans should be made at least 4 hours before serving, but for best results make at least 24 hours ahead.
 Keep the jar refrigerated and it can be enjoyed for one month.
 Do not freeze.

-- Nutrition Note: The nutrition information for this recipe was calculated with the full amount of salt and sugar used in the brine.
+- Nutrition notes: The nutrition information for this recipe was calculated with the full amount of salt and sugar used in the brine.
 However, the actual amounts absorbed by the asparagus is much less.